ezavarygin/voffset/README.md

 ## Description
 The program determines regular, i.e. constant within each exposure, velocity off-sets between quasar/stellar absorption line spectra.
-The latter should be normalised and be output files of [UVES_popler](https://github.com/MTMurphy77/UVES_popler) software by Michael Murphy.
+The latter should be normalised and be output files of the [UVES_popler](https://github.com/MTMurphy77/UVES_popler) software.

 ## Installation
 The software was written to work with `python 2.7`.